Checkpoints

 Verify that you can no longer HTTP access the external IP of the blue server, because you deleted the allow-http-web-server firewall rule.

 In this lab, you created two nginx web servers and controlled external HTTP access using a tagged firewall rule.
-Then, you created a service account with first the Network Admin role and then the Security Admin role to explore the different permissions of these roles.
+Then, you created a service account with first the Network Admin role and used the Security Admin role to explore the different permissions of these roles.

 For information on the basic concepts of Google Cloud Identity and Access Management, see Google Cloud Identity and Access Management Overview